nbauersfeld/sma/README.md

 notes

+- a first approach description (german) is given by doc/sma_review.pdf
 - html prints of the jupyther notebooks are given in the html folder
 - raw sample data ist given in the raw folder
 - evaluation, training and test data is given in the data folder